ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ![ssoimage1](files/ssoimage1.PNG)

-As you can see there are 2 options to log into FASTDrive with.
-The login on the right hand side of the screen will be the regular way to login to FASTDrive with and will use your FASTDrive credentials.
+As you can see there are 2 options to log into FASTdrive with.
+The login on the right hand side of the screen will be the regular way to login to FASTdrive with and will use your FASTdrive credentials.
 The left hand side is to sign in with Single Sign On.
 Once you click 'Sign In' on the left hand side, you will be re-directed to the following page:

 ![ssoimage2](files/ssoimage2.PNG)

-Here you will need to login with your FASTDesk credentials as opposed to your FASTDrive credentials.
+Here you will need to login with your FASTdesk credentials as opposed to your FASTdrive credentials.

-You will then be logged into your FASTDrive account onto the 'Dashboard'.
+You will then be logged into your FASTdrive account onto the 'Dashboard'.

 ![ssoimage3.1](files/ssoimage3.1.PNG)

 ## In Desktop Applications

 Once you have set-up Single Sign On on the web application, you will then be able to use SSO to sign into any ShareFile desktop applications you have.
 When you load up the desktop application, you will be presented with the following login screen.
 You will need to select 'Log in with my company credentials'.

 ![ssoimage4](files/ssoimage4.png)